 Not so Doc Martens.
-Your Doc Martens will still keep going long after you have shrugged off this mortal coil.
+Your Docs will keep going long after you have shrugged off this mortal coil.
 These boots are strong.
-Short of setting them on fire (which some people have been known to do to try to break them in, although most prefer the method outlined below), or giving them away, you're going to have these boots for the rest of your life, and after you have gone, others will take up the torch and some fifteen year old kid will pick them up from a charity shop and he or she will also fail to wear them out.
-And when that kid has grown up, had a family, grown old and also gone to that great shoe shop in the sky, the next generation will inherit the boots, and the cycle will go on.
+Unless you set them on fire (which some people have done trying to break them in, although most prefer the method outlined below,) you're going to have these boots for the rest of your life, and after you have gone, others will take up the torch... some lucky kid will pick them up from a charity shop and thank their lucky stars.

 3. You'll Learn to Love Your Feet Again

-Unless you're twelve years old or younger, and therefore have (relatively speaking) brand-new feet, the chances are good that you've suffered with your feet like no one else has ever suffered before.
-Calluses, blisters, corns, ingrowing nails, squished toes, pain, discomfort, and general hell-on-earth (this last one is a common complaint that is unfathomably not listed on the chiropodists' association website).
+Unless you're a kid with young and inexperienced feet, chances are your feet have suffered.
+Calluses, blisters, corns, bunions, ingrown nails, squished toes, pain, discomfort, and general hell-on-earth (this last one is a common complaint that is unfathomably not listed on the chiropodists' association website).
 Nothing helps and frankly you're beginning to loathe your feet.

 Well, fear not, because your Doc Martens will (after, and I can't stress this too strongly, the breaking-in period) make your feet beautiful again.